 Jessica joined Watsi on November 27th, 2014.
 Five years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jessica's most recent donation supported Roy, a playful baby boy from Kenya, for corrective surgery to heal his birth condition.
+Jessica's most recent donation supported Dah, a young man from Thailand, to fund sight-restoring eye surgery.

 Roy is 1-year-old baby boy and the only child in his family.
 After he was born, his father stopped supporting Roy and his mother.
 Roy and his mother moved to his grandmother's home, and his grandmother sells farm products to sustain them.
 His mother is not able to work because Roy needs her attention, but sometimes she does some casual jobs when she can bring Roy along.
 The family does not have insurance and is asking for financial help.
 Two weeks after Roy was born, his mother noticed that his stomach was swollen and he was not passing stool.
 She rushed him to a nearby hospital for examination and Roy was urgently referred to another facility where he underwent a colostomy.
 His mother was informed that Roy was born with a congenital abnormality that leads to a complete or partial intestinal blockage.
 He needs to undergo a series of procedures to eliminate bowel dysfunction.
 The facility Roy was at stopped offering surgeries and so he was referred to our medical partner's care center Bethany Kids Hospital for surgery.
 Roy is scheduled to undergo surgery to correct his condition on September 16th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Roy's procedure and care.
 After his recovery, Roy will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Roy’s mother says, “I would like my child to grow up healthy as other kids so that I can be independent and provide for him.”